divineprog/LiveApps/README.md

 LiveApps
 ========

-Experiments with live coding of mobile apps
+Experiments with live coding of mobile apps.